-All incoming full-time students, prior to enrolling, must be vaccinated against:

-Diphtheria, Pertussis, Tetanus, Polio, Measles, Mumps, Rubella, Meningococcal Disease, and Hepatitis B. Students must also be fully immunized against Varicella (chicken pox), as well as receive screening for Tuberculosis (TB).
+All incoming full-time students, prior to enrolling, must be vaccinated against: Diphtheria, Pertussis, Tetanus, Polio, Measles, Mumps, Rubella, Meningococcal Disease (This can be moved to Recommended Vaccinations), and Hepatitis B. Students must also be fully immunized against Varicella (chicken pox), as well as receive screening for Tuberculosis (TB).